WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   5. phrase: as bold as brass - confident to the point of impudence. 像黄铜一样大胆 - 自信到无礼的地步。

   6. phrase: a bold stroke - a daring action or initiative. 大胆的行动或发起的事情。

+- bolt

+  1. noun: a bar that slides into a socket to fasten a door or window.

+  2. noun: a short, heavy arrow shot from a crossbow.

+  3. noun: a jagged white flash of lightning.

+  4. verb: fasten (a door or window) with a bar that slides into a socket.

+  5. phrase: a bolt from the blue - a sudden and unexpected event or piece of news.

+     _"the job came like a bolt from the blue"_

+  6. phrase: bolt upright - with the back very straight.

+     _"she sat bolt upright in bed"_

+  7. phrase: have shot one's bolt - have done all that is in one's power.

+     _"Jean had shot her bolt as far as her Italian was concerned"_

+  8. verb: (of a horse or other animal) run away suddenly, typically from fear.

+  9. verb: eat (food) quickly.

+     _"there's no need to bolt your food"_

+  10. phrase: make a bolt for - try to escape by moving suddenly towards (something).

+      _"Ellie made a bolt for the door"_

+  11. noun: a roll of fabric, originally as a measure.

+      _"the room was stacked with bolts of cloth"_

+  12. noun: a folded edge of a piece of paper that is trimmed off to allow it to be opened, as on a section of a book.

+  13. verb(ARCHAIC): pass (flour, powder, or other material) through a sieve.

 - booth